 The Service Building, located on the east side of campus, houses offices for facilities operations, project management, and maintenance, as well as support operations for the Department of Public Safety/Campus Police.
 The John Early House, situated opposite, houses the Department of Military Science.

-Cardinal John Henry Newman Towers houses faculty offices for the Department of Speech-Language Pathology/Audiology, administrative offices, and residence halls.
-Newman Towers also boasts Iggy's, an upscale convenience store providing made-to-order food, grocery items, and more.
+Cardinal John Henry Newman Towers houses faculty offices for the Department of Speech-Language Pathology/Audiology, administrative offices, residence halls, and a dining facility.

 The Fitness and Aquatic Center opened in Fall 2000.
 The 115,000-square-foot facility features basketball, volleyball, and squash courts; the Mangione Aquatic Center with a pool, diving area, and seats for 500 spectators; running tracks; an indoor climbing wall; a 6,000-square-foot fitness center; and smaller activity rooms and offices.